dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 and improve download speed.
 When Dragonfly is used as a cache service for Nydus, the configuration needs to be optimized.

-**1.** `proxy.rules.regex` regularly matches the Nydus storage warehouse URL, intercepts the download traffic and forwards it to the P2P network.
+**1.** `proxy.rules.regex` matches the Nydus repository URL, intercepts download traffic and forwards it to the P2P network.
 Please refer to [dfdaemon.yaml](../../reference/configuration/client/dfdaemon.md).

 ```yaml